-Refined buttons can be made of glass and their ability to catch the light makes them beautiful decorative or functional buttons.
+Refined types of buttons can be made of glass, and their ability to catch the light makes them beautiful decorative or functional buttons.

 The measurement of buttons is called a "ligne" and originates from the French word meaning line.
 A ligne is 0.635mm or 0.025 inches.

 This is a very small measurement taken across the diameter of the button.
-A shaped button needs to be measured across the widest part of the button to get the accurate ligne measurement.
+A shaped button needs to be measured across the widest part of the button to get an accurate ligne measurement.

 A button size will be written as a number followed by an L.

-- 10L means 10 ligne and the ligne can be converted into inches or centimetres.
+- 10L means 10 ligne and the ligne can be converted into inches or centimeters.